Keithan-C/ai-act-article-12-19-checklist/README.md

 # EU AI Act — Article 12 & 19 Compliance Checklist
-For Automotive OTA and ADAS Teams | August 2026 Deadline
+For Automotive OTA and ADAS Teams | August 2026 Deadline Complete the checklist, and I'll jump on a 15-minute call to prioritize your next 3 actions

 ## ARTICLE 12 — LOGGING CAPABILITY